-Revenue is recognised at a point in time in the amount of the price, before tax on sales, expected to be received by the Group and Company for goods and services supplied as a result of their ordinary activities. contractual as performance obligations are fulfilled, and control of goods and services passes to the customer.
-Revenues are decreased bv anv trade discounts granted to customers.
+the price, before tax on sales, expected to be received by the Group and Company for goods and services supplied as a result of their ordinary activities, as contractual performance obligations are fulfilled, and control of goods and services passes to the customer.
+Revenues are decreased by any trade discounts granted customers.